 Presentations will be done in class and Powerpoint will be shared with the class.

-Choose one of the following topics, and prepare a thorough presentation as if you were presenting to staff colleagues, making clear the theory to practice connections for the theme.
-You may rework concepts presented in class, but you should add your insights from your teaching in Field II (or
+Choose one of the following topics, and prepare a thorough presentation as if you were presenting to professional colleagues, making clear the theory to practice connections for the theme.
+You may rework concepts presented in class, but you should add your insights from your teaching in Field II (or other teaching) to make the concepts clear.
+Include an activity to engage and inspire your classmates.

-- a) Échafauder les concepts dans la planification : quelle est la valeur ? comment le faire ? - b) Intégrer langue et contenu : pourquoi ? comment ? (exemples concrets) - c) Encourager le développement du langage oral : importance et stratégies - d) L'inclusion en Immersion : quels sont les enjeux ? quelles sont les possibilités pour assurer le succès pour tous les élèves ?
+- a) Comment échafauder les concepts dans la planification : pourquoi c'est important ? comment le faire ? - b) Intégrer langue et contenu : pourquoi ? comment ? (exemples concrets) - c) Encourager le développement du langage oral : importance et stratégies - d) L'inclusion en Immersion : quels sont les enjeux ? quelles sont les possibilités pour assurer le succès pour tous les élèves ?